The Right Lawyer Can Save Your Future

 Here to Support You

-Attorney Julie Crawford will support and fight for you during this difficult time in your life.
-Ms. Crawford takes a holistic approach to legal services.
-This means that in addition to providing stellar courtroom and motion work she considers the client as a whole person, not just a legal matter to be addressed.
-Ms. Crawford is present, focused, sharp, compassionate, willing, understanding, assertive, strong, and ready to guide you through a confusing and complex experience with the legal system.
+Our Monterey and Salinas theft attorneys will support and fight for you during this difficult time in your life.
+The Crawford Law Firm takes a holistic approach to legal services.
+This means that in addition to providing stellar courtroom and motion work we consider the client as a whole person, not just a legal matter to be addressed.
+We are dedicated, powerful, compassionate and ready to guide you through a confusing and complex experience with the legal system.

-If you've been accused of a theft crime, you need a committed, caring, and aggressive defense advocate.
-Call Attorney Julie Crawford today to obtain a free, confidential legal consultation at (831) 783-0222.
+If you've been accused of a theft crime, you need our support.
+Call us today to obtain a free, confidential legal consultation at (831) 783-0222.

 The Crawford Law Firm serves the entirety of Monterey County, including the cities of Salinas, Marina, Seaside, Greenfield, Soledad, King City, Monterey, Carmel, and Pacific Grove.